zcrayman/tut-rest/README.md

 ![Life Preserver showing Core packages](images/life-preserver-initial.png)

-Open the Initial project and you'll see that the life preserver diagram maps to the different packages under src/main/java.
+Open the Initial project and you'll see that the life preserver diagram maps to the different packages under src/main/java/com/yummynoodlebar

-Under the application's top-level packages, that is, com.yummynoodlebar.core, here's what the packages contain:
+Under the core application's top-level packages, that is, com.yummynoodlebar.core, here's what the packages contain:

 * **domain**.
 Components that cleanly capture the application's Core domain concepts.
 These classes are a manifestation of the [ubiquitous language](http://martinfowler.com/bliki/UbiquitousLanguage.html) of the Core domain.